 The following is a video demo of the above actions using the shortcuts:

-While you do not hear audio in the video demos provided here, you should be able to when using the ScreenReader feature on Android devices in Live.
+While you do not hear audio in the video demos provided here, you will hear audio when using the ScreenReader feature on BrowserStack Android devices during a test session.

 How to test for end users who use touch gestures on their phones